PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Today's Progress :** Today I reviewed Lesson 5: Project (Optional) : Predicting Catalog Demand

 **Thoughts :** I am also continuing with the challenges of #sg_python_community, this time with objects.

+## Day 93 : March 12 , 2021 | Grace Day and the End of Program Party
+**Today's Progress :** Today was the Grace Day and the End of Program Party.
+It is an honor and pleasure to be part of this pleasant community, thank you for all the support.

+**Thoughts :** I am also continuing with the challenges of #sg_python_community, this time with objects.